 Wastewater containers may be obtained from portable restroom suppliers.
-Grease, ash and wastewater containers must be placed on tar paper, cardboard or a similar material to prevent additional clean-up costs due to damages/stains caused by accidental spills.
+We recommend grease, ash and wastewater containers be placed on tar paper, cardboard or a similar material to prevent additional clean-up costs due to damages/stains caused by accidental spills.